hashgraph/hedera-nft-sdk/README.md

 - `autoRenewAccountPrivateKey`: The private key of the auto-renew account.
 - `autoRenewPeriod`: The auto-renew period for the collection.
 - `memo`: The memo for the collection.
+- `metadataKey`: The private key used to sign transactions for updating the metadata of the NFTs in the collection.
+This key is required if the metadata of any NFT in the collection is intended to be updated after creation.

 ### Output